-You will need a crepe pan or non stick fry pan for this recipe.
-You can also double the mixture easily if you are cooking for a crowd.
+You’ll need a crepe pan or non stick fry pan for this recipe.
+You can also double the mixture easily if you’re cooking for a crowd.

 A pinch of salt

-1 large egg or 2 eggs if they are small
+1 x large egg (or 2 if they’re small)

-A small knob of melted butter, plus some extra butter for greasing the pan
+A small knob of butter, melted (plus extra for greasing the pan)

-- In a large mixing bowl, sift the flour, sugar and salt and mix together.
+- In a large mixing bowl, add the flour, sugar and salt and mix together.

 - Make a well in the centre and crack the egg in.